eavivanco/DIoS/3_json/README.md

 2. ```AirQuality.json``` file
 3. Screenshot showing the information base to write ```AirQuality.json```
 4. Screenshots showing colouring and recognition of errors
+5. Screenshots showing online validation of the files